EyasuTeshome/shifttracker/interview-prep/update-resume-based-on-feedback.md

 ### Project requirements

 - [Make sure that your resume meets every requirement of the resume rubric](https://docs.google.com/document/d/1lxBFRdvPW_cLQpX8n_gj8O8t1XPcXjGTDOCI813Uga0/edit).
 If you have followed the [resume curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/create-the-first-draft-of-your-resume.md), it should do so automatically.
 - Make sure that you have addressed **each and every piece of feedback your project reviewer has given you.** If you skip over too much feedback, your project reviewer may return the project to you as invalid, and you will need to revise it and resubmit it again.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.

 ### **Submission instructions**

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

 - Carefully review **all feedback** given to you by your project reviewer, including comments and suggestions written directly on the Google Doc.
 - Implement **each piece of feedback**, ensuring that you have not accidentally skipped over anything.
 If you skip over a piece of feedback on purpose, include an explanation in the submissions form below.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.
 - Run your document through a spellcheck and grammar check tool before you submit it, even if you did so previously; it is very common to accidentally introduce new errors when making changes to a piece of text.

 ### Submit your project